Formulir Kontak

 In the next room over, this 29-year-old colonel paces in his worn field-grey uniform.
 Fresh off the Eastern Front, no time to change.
 Karl Ludwig Johann Joseph Maria von Habsburg-Lothringen.
 A few hours later, old Franz Joseph is gone, and boom—Karl's emperor.
 Austria, Hungary (Apostolic King, no less), Bohemia, Dalmatia, Croatia... all those titles that already rang a bit hollow by then.

 He never saw this coming so quickly.
-Never wanted a crown smack in the middle of the bloodiest mess Europe's ever known.
+Never wanted the crown smack in the middle of the bloodiest mess Europe's ever known.
 Two years?
 Dynasty's done after 640 years.
 He signs off power, packs up for exile, and spends his short time left hustling to feed eight kids and make sure they don't forget where they came from

 What makes Karl stand out—he wasn't your average Habsburg robot.
 Born '87 at Persenbeug Castle, way back in the succession line.
 Uncle Franz Ferdinand was the guy who had sons, so Karl grew up kinda normal-ish for royalty.
 Military drills, languages (German, Hungarian, Czech, Polish, French, English—he nailed 'em), court bows, and a Catholic thing that went bone-deep, not surface-level.